The Komla Dumor I Knew

-Far/Near: Disclaimer: A friend who knew I was once a broadcast journalist with Joy FM recently asked me whether I had any pictures with the late Komla Dumor (KD).
-My response was “unfortunately not, and I am not going to Photoshop one either,” as I do not want to be called a Fast Pretender – a term reserved for friends of Shabba Ranks and Maxi Priest on House Call.
+First, a disclaimer.
+A friend who knew I was once a broadcast journalist with Joy FM recently asked me whether I had any pictures with the late Komla Dumor (KD).
+I responded, “Unfortunately not, and I am not going to Photoshop one either.”
+I do not want to be called a Fast Pretender – a term reserved for friends of Shabba Ranks and Maxi Priest on House Call.
 This is to say I did not get the chance to bond with KD like say Akwasi Sarpong or Stan Dogbe, mostly because Komla Dumor was “always leaving when I was coming.”
-What I am trying to say is that I did know the man, but not intimately.
-However, at the least, he was my friend on Facebook–I hope that counts.
+I am trying to say that I did know the man, but not intimately.
+However, at least, he was my friend on Facebook–I hope that counts.
 Disclaimers aside, I am writing this piece because when Komla recently interviewed the Mandela family, I wanted to send him a note telling him how proud and inspired I was because of his work.
-I never did send that note, it will not haunt me, but knowing what I know now, I regret not sending him my message.
+I never did send that note; it will not haunt me, but knowing what I know now, I regret not sending him my message.

 Far: University of Ghana

-I entered the University of Ghana in 1998 as a freshman about the same time that Komla was making his exit.
-Nonetheless, on campus he remained a legend, and a reality on radio, as well as the lecture hall.
+I entered the University of Ghana in 1998 as a freshman, about the same time that Komla was making his exit.
+Nonetheless, on campus, he remained a legend and a reality on the radio and in the lecture hall.

-One of the legends I came to hear about Komla at Legon epitomizes who he was as a public “intellectual.”
-It had to do with one of my mentor’s at Radio Universe, Sankara (Francis Ankrah).
-Apparently, Sankara as host of one of the several beauty pageants held on campus, used a phrase that the student audience was unfamiliar with.
+One of the legends I heard about Komla at Legon epitomizes who he was as a public “intellectual.”
+It concerned one of my mentors at Radio Universe, Sankara (Francis Ankrah).
+As host of one of the several beauty pageants held on campus, Sankara used a phrase that the student audience was unfamiliar with.
 Thinking that Sankara had “gbaa” that is, had incorrectly used the phrase out of context, they proceeded to boo and laugh at him.
-Komla was among a few other students who were well aware that Sankara was right in his use of the said phrase.
+Komla was among a few other students who knew that Sankara correctly used the said phrase.
 Komla, as the story goes, spearheaded the effort to make photocopies of said phrase from the English Dictionary and paste them all over campus.
 The goal?
 To educate and reassert Sankara’s dexterous use of the phrase.

 Apart from this incident, Komla’s exploits reached me in the lecture hall.
-Professor Addo-Fenin, arguably one of the best “teachers” to ever teach me at Legon, used to wax lyrical to us about Komla’s diction, and clarity of presentation.
-It was not as if we did not know Komla was the “ish” on radio, but praise from Addo-Fenin was not to be taken lightly.
+Professor Addo-Fenin, arguably one of the best “teachers” to ever teach me at Legon, used to wax lyrical about Komla’s diction and clarity of presentation.
+It was not as if we did not know Komla was the “ish” on the radio, but praise from Addo-Fenin was not to be taken lightly.
 The man was no joke himself.

-Komla was also present on campus amidst the cacophony of booming sound systems across campus.
-We had to endure the blaring sounds of music from the latest machines from the U.K. or the U.S. Alternatively we settled for least expensive Chinese imported mobile devices we could carry along with us, while listening to our choice of frequency modulation (FM) stations.
-At Legon Hall, in room M16, our choice was mostly Joy FM, but on other occasions switched to Vibe FM.
+Komla was also on campus amidst the cacophony of booming sound systems across campus.
+We had to endure the blaring sounds of music from the latest machines from the U.K. or the U.S. Alternatively, we settled for the least expensive Chinese imported mobile devices we could carry while listening to our choice of frequency modulation (FM) stations.
+At Legon Hall, in room M16, our choice was mostly Joy FM, but on other occasions, we switched to Vibe FM.
 We were either listening to Kwaku Sintim-Misa’s talk show or to Bushke, churning out Hip-Hop sounds.
-My room mates: Randy, Collins, Wizzy, Apot, Rufus and others were also forced to listen to Radio Universe, where I began my career as a broadcast journalist.
+My roommates: Randy, Collins, Wizzy, Apot, Rufus, and others were also forced to listen to Radio Universe, where I began my career as a broadcast journalist.
 I suffered them to listen to me Deejay Night Universe and Reggae and Rhymes, read the news (NOT PRIMETIME) and announcements, and eventually present the sports show on Saturday’s.
-We listened to radio on Wizzy’s sound system, and later through my creative use of my father’s old sound system we put the room and the block on blast.
+We listened to the radio on Wizzy’s sound system, and later, through my creative use of my father’s old sound system, we put the room and the block on blast.
 It was at these times that, as my good friend Emmanuel Asiedu-Acquah puts it, Komla became “present and large in our consciousness.
 When [we] try to remember what radio was like in the 1990s, it is his voice and image that dominate [our] my minds.”
 We listened to Komla for his clarity of ideas, his presentation, his gifted interviewing skills, and his wittiness.
 Jokes like “whatsaaaaaaap,” his reference to Hausa Koko as “Irish Cream” and his repartees with Sony Decker and later Stan Dogbe during News File, filled our consciousness.
 And we kept going to Komla again and again for second bites of his “cherry”.
 He was a rare combination of intelligence, candor, funny, street smarts, and gift of garb.

 Near: Multimedia/Joy FM